DNocturnal/CICD-SimpleBashUtils/README.md

     - This stage better be run manually rather than automatically
     - If you want, you can set it up for a specific branch of the repository only (master, release, etc.)

-`-` There you go.
-If you have any questions, run what I said slowly through your head.
-I'll be right back.

 ## Chapter II